Leyburn Airfield: History

-Proposal for the construction of Leyburn Airfield to begin was proposed in March 1942.
+In March 1942, the construction of Leyburn Airfield was proposed.
 The Australian War Cabinet approved work to commence on 8 May 1942.
-The construction that followed of Leyburn Airfield early in the year 1942 was amidst World War II with the project's purpose to allow the area to facilitate the operation of US heavy bombers, in the event that the Japanese army were to invade the southeast of Queensland.
+The construction of Leyburn Airfield followed the beginning of World War II, built to facilitate US heavy bombers in event of a Japanese invasion.
 This was done in the wake of the Battle of the Coral Sea.
 The airfield is located 37 kilometres from Toowoomba in the Darling Downs region of southeast Queensland.

+Construction

 All of Leyburn Airfield's facilities had been completed by April 1943, with a total infrastructure of buildings and services able to cater for 450 personnel.
-Leyburn Airfield post completion operated as an airbase for multiple RAAF squadrons until 200 Flight RAAF disbanded at the airfield in December 1945, resulting in the airfield's desertion.
+Leyburn Airfield post-war operated as an airbase for multiple RAAF squadrons until 200 Flight RAAF disbanded at the airfield in December 1945, resulting in the airfield's desertion.

-The Airfield sat vacant for 2 years before the Australian Federal Government moved to have the site closed.
-This proposal was contested in 1947 by the Warwick City Council in addition to the Rosenthal, Allora and Glengallan Shire councils who launched a joint protest to save the airfield which had a construction cost of £1,500,000.
-The site closure was later further contested by the Pittsworth Shire Council in 1948, following the Department of Civil Aviation decision on classifying Leyburn Airfield as abandoned.
-The catalyst for the Federal Government's decision to close the site was based on their goal to sell the gravel that was on the runway.

-In the year 1943, the Airfield in Leyburn was home to only 2 sealed runways set in the Darling Downs undulating countryside and by July was on a list of 17 unoccupied aerodromes situated within Queensland.
-The government had intended on the utilisation of taxiways to hideout areas.
+In 1943, the airfield only operated 2 sealed runways installed in the Darling Downs countryside, and by July, was on a list of 17 unoccupied aerodromes situated within Queensland.
+The government intended to utilisation taxiways into hideout areas.
 Out of the 16 that had been partly constructed, all were eventually abandoned.
-The northern ends of the two runways were connected by a sealed taxiway at an estimated width of 15.2m which accommodated a variety of aircraft despite its initial purpose of servicing only heavy bomber planes.
+The northern ends of the two runways were connected by a sealed taxiway at an estimated width of 15.2m, which could accommodate a variety of aircraft despite its initial purpose of servicing only heavy bomber planes.